freedomofpress/securedrop-workstation/README.md

 This project can be broken neatly into two parts: 1) a set of salt states and `top` files which configure the various VMs, and 2) scripts and system configuration files which set up the document handling process.

 Qubes uses SaltStack internally for VM provisionining and configuration management (see https://www.qubes-os.org/doc/salt/), so it's natural for us to use it as well.
 The `dom0` directory contains salt `.top` and `.sls` files used to provision the VMs noted above.

-`sd-journalist` contains scripts and configuration which will be placed on the sd-journalist VM.
-In particular, two scripts to initiate the handling of new submissions exists in this directory:

-- `move-to-svs` will explore all files in Tor Browser's Downloads directory, and attempt to process them all.
-This script is run by hand, and shouldn't be necessary in day-to-day use.
-- `sd-process-download` is configured as the VM's `application/zip` mime type handler, so Tor Browser will by default open SD submissions with this script.

-`sd-svs` contains scripts and configuration for the viewing station VM.
-These include a script to handle incoming, encrypted files during the submission handling process, and desktop configuration files to make this VM decrypt the files using `sd-gpg` and open all files in a disposable VM.
+- `Makefile` is used with the `make` command on dom0 to build the Qubes/SecureDrop installation, and also contains some development and testing features.
+- The [SecureDrop Client](https://github.com/freedomofpress/securedrop-client) is installed in `sd-svs` and will be used to access the SecureDrop server Journalist Interface via the SecureDrop proxy.
+- The [SecureDrop Proxy](https://github.com/freedomofpress/securedrop-proxy) is installed in `sd-journalist` to communicate to the SecureDrop server Journalist Interface via `sd-whonix`.
+- Within `sd-svs`, the SecureDrop client will open all submissions in the `sd-svs-disp` disposable VM.

-`config.json.sample` is an example config file for the provisioning process.
+- `config.json.sample` is an example config file for the provisioning process.
 Before use, you should copy it to `config.json`, and adjust to reflect your environment.

-`Makefile` is used with the `make` command on dom0 to build the Qubes/SecureDrop installation, and also contains some development and testing features

 ### Development